ariebovenberg/snug/docs/tutorial.rst

 Hello query
 -----------

-The basic building block we'll be working with is the *query*, A query represents an interaction with the API which may be executed.
+The basic building block we'll be working with is the *query*.
+A query represents an interaction with the API which may be executed.
 The simplest way to create a query is through a :term:`generator function <generator>`.